wuyuntao/jquery-autosuggest/README.md

 * **showResultList**: *true or false (true by default)* - If set to `false`, the Results Dropdown List will never be shown at any time.

 * **start**: *callback function* - Custom function that is run only once on each AutoSuggest field when the code is first applied.
+A set of callbacks are passed.
+The callbacks are `add` (for selecting a data item from code -- pass the whole item to select) and `remove` (for removing a selected item from code -- pass the value).

 * **selectionClick**: *callback function* - Custom function that is run when a previously chosen item is clicked.
 The item that is clicked is passed into this callback function as 'elem'.
 `Example: selectionClick: function(elem){ elem.fadeTo("slow", 0.33); }`